dakshshah96/awesome-startup-credits/README.md

 ### Payments

 - [Razorpay Zero Plan [INDIA ONLY]](https://docs.google.com/forms/d/e/1FAIpQLScIxDEITVh8no-_tFtaakI8Jql-Q9SXWEJ_iKW16DVWqfbeBw/viewform) - Razorpay presents the ideal plan for startups and budding businesses to kickstart their online payments.
 Eligible startups have to pay zero transaction fees for the first 6 months (for a maximum transaction volume of 1 lakh per month).
-- [Chargebee Launch Plan](https://www.chargebee.com/launch/) - Chargebee makes managing subscription billing easier for you.
-With Chargebee’s Launch Plan, you get your first $50K in invoices for free.
+- [Chargebee Launch Programme](https://www.chargebee.com/launch/) - Chargebee makes managing subscription billing easier for you.
+With Chargebee’s Launch Plan, you get your first USD 50k in revenue for free.

 ### Marketing and Sales